 The ED-WAVE tool has modules that support decision making in wastewater treatment.
 However in the ED-WAVE tool there was no overall rating for technology performance as was proposed in the DSM.
 Thus validation was done for single unit processes and results from both tools compared.
-Validation provided the basis for verification on the accuracy of wastewater treatment results obtained through the DSM.
+Validation provided a) Municipal case i) Wastewater treatment results from ED-WAVE tool Table 12 presents treatment results when the ED-WAVE tool was applied to influent wastewater.
+The final classification shows the characteristics of effluent derived from the applied treatment technology.